CatTrinket/tcod-asb/README.md

 probably conflict with anything else.)

 Also, if you want to use something other than SQLite for the database, make a copy of `development.ini` and change the `sqlalchemy.url` line accordingly.
-If you're using Postgres, you'll have to `pip install psycopg2`, too.

 Anyway, from this directory: